matteocervelli/mccom/content/en/now.md

 Yet I believe in the power of ecosystems and the need to do holistic and fractal work together to grow the country's system.

 ## Family Man
-I have 3 daughters, two dogs, a beautiful house in the countryside.
+I live with my beautiful wife Sara and our 3 daughters, two dogs, in our beautiful house in the countryside.
 And I live close to my parents to help and support them through my mother's illness.
 Maybe not the kind of update you'd expect from a Now page, but it's reality.

 ## I've Restarted my Blog